geoscixyz/gpg/content/seismic/refraction/seismic_ray_paths.rst

 .. figure:: ./images/waveslayerhalfspace.gif
 	:align: center

+.. <<editorial comment>> This diagram is ok.
+If redrawn, put a source symbol (*) and a dashed line for the critically refracted ray.

 The travel time curves for these ray paths are shown to the right, and expressions for the ray paths and important parameters of these travel time curves are as follows: